danidiaz/streaming-benchmarks/README.md

 	mean                 5.176 ms   (5.126 ms ..
 5.243 ms)
 	std dev              183.2 μs   (136.4 μs ..
 249.9 μs)
 	variance introduced by outliers: 17% (moderately inflated)

+There doesn't seem to be much of a difference, but maybe the benchmark is too naive.